The Art of Networking: 8 Tips for creating a network of contacts as a business owner

 8) Follow up

 All your efforts are worthless without an “after the event” follow-up.
 It is very important that you email everyone you met in an event within 24-hours.
 More importantly, make sure to remind your new contact who introduced you, or any interesting topic you chatted about.
-If you did not have chance to chat, just say thank you for exchanging their business card or comment on some interesting content from your new contact’s website.
+If you did not have a chance to chat, just say thank you for exchanging their business card or comment on some interesting content from your new contact’s website.
 If you find it interesting, try to schedule an appointment to share mutual business opportunities or refer one of your current clients that could be benefited with their services.

 Creating a network is an essential and fun part of developing a small business.
 Take time to review these tips before you leave for your next networking event and you will be ready to make a lasting first impression.

 For more opportunities and information on how to grow your business, head over our insight section and see all the interesting resources we have prepared for you.
 You can also schedule a free call with one of our specialists here.